 The advantage of this process is that it allows you to accumulate personal wealth without paying capital gains taxes.
 Eventually, you may want to sell your properties for a profit, at that time you will have to pay capital gains tax, but it will be at your choosing.
 You may also wait until your retirement years and pay the taxes when you are in a lower tax bracket.
 For an example of how a deferred exchange can save you money, see our sample exchange page.

 The most crucial aspect of the deferred exchange is your choosing a qualified intermediary, also called an accommodator.
 The accommodator must not have any financial interest in the sale or purchase of the property.
 This means that your realtor or CPA may not be the accommodator for a legal deferred exchange.
 If an attorney is needed for the exchange, they must be appointed by the accommodator.

 The accommodator must sell the original property and hold the funds in a trust account until the replacement property has been identified.
 The accommodator then takes the funds and applies them to the purchase of the replacement property.
 While the funds are in escrow the exchanger can not access or have use of the funds.
 This is an IRC regulation; removing the funds from escrow will cause the gains to be taxable.
 For more information, please visit our FAQs page.
 Click here to read the IRC section 1031 online.

 Title Exchange Company is an IRC 1031 Qualified Intermediary.
-We have attorneys on staff to handle your exchange with the utmost of care and professionalism.
-If you have further questions you can give us a call or jump to our Contact Us page to e-mail us.
+We have attorneys on staff to handle your exchange with the utmost care and professionalism.
+If you have further questions you can give us a call or jump to our Contact Us page to E-Mail us.